The Beatles Bible

 In the studio

-This they did a month later, when a shortage of original material for their fourth album led to The Beatles reviving a number of old songs.
+This they did a month later, when a shortage of original material for their fourth album Beatles For Sale led to the revival of a number of older songs.

-The Beatles did record a second take of the medley, although this remained unissued until 1995, when it was the final song on Anthology 1.
+The Beatles did record a second take of the medley during the session, although this remained unissued until 1995 when it was the final song on Anthology 1.

 Lyrics